amaljova/DicomDatabase/README.md

 # Fix a DICOM DataBase

-This script reades DICOM files in a source directory or in a list of source directories and serches for the patients in the given patients list, creates a DICOM DataBase in the destination directory, copies the files and creates a DicomDataBase.csv file and a summary.txt file.
+This script reads DICOM files in a source directory or in a list of source directories and searches for the patients in the given patients 'list creates a DICOM DataBase in the destination directory, copies the files, and creates a DicomDataBase.csv file and a summary.txt file.

 ---
 The created directory's structure will be: